-3. Select the Include Event Log With E-mail Alerts check box in the E-Mail Attachments section to attach the local event log to all e-mail alert notifications.
+Select the Include Event Log With E-mail Alerts check box in the E-Mail Attachments section to attach the local event log to all e-mail alert notifications.
 The event log provides a summary of the most recent events and assists with problem identification and fast recovery.

 - a.
 To send the event log as an e-mail attachment, you must select E-mail over LAN or E-mail over PPP as the notification method for at least one remote alert recipient. - b.
 Event logs attached in an e-mail are not forwarded to a Remote Supervisor Adapter on the ASM interconnect network. - 4.
-Click Save.
+Scroll to the bottom of the page and click Save.